pymeasure/pymeasure/README.md

 ### Usage: ###

-Full document ion is being written to describe the rich features available.
+Full documentation is being written to describe the rich features available.